-Many organizations struggle with setting up a social media (or email) response strategy.
+Many organizations struggle with setting up a digital response strategy.
 How do you trust front line staff to answer properly, if they don’t know the policies?
 How do you have a consistent response, no matter who responds, or when?
+How do you provide these responses, whether the channel is the website chat, email, social media, mobile, or phone?
 And how do you minimize service costs, while maintaining service quality?

-One thing is certain: if you don’t get your social media (or email) response strategy right, there will be complaints: they don’t care about me.
+One thing is certain: if you don’t get your digital response strategy right, there will be complaints: they don’t care about me.
 They are unfair.
 Why were you able to do it for so-and-so, and not me?
-And worse, these complaints will be made public on social media, crowding out the impact that your organization was hoping to make.
+And worse, these complaints will be made public on social media, crowding out your bona fide messaging.
 Poor service response is the ultimate anti-marketing strategy.

-This week’s action plan: Every organization has a different front line: it could be the receptionist, a contact center, a membership services officer, or the CEO’s assistant.
+Every organization has a different front line: it could be the receptionist, a contact center, a membership services officer, or the CEO’s assistant.
 When was the last time you looked at the responses that everyone on the front line uses?
 This week, double check that the message that is sent out is consistent.
-(And that it is templated, pre-empted with FAQs, and possibly automated.)
+(And that it is templated, pre-empted with FAQs and a Knowledge Base, and possibly automated.)

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 Download Randall’s professional credentials: Speaker credentials one-sheet or Management Advisory credentials.

 Content Authenticity Statement: 100% original content: no AI was used in creating this content.

 Each week, get Randall’s 60-second action-oriented insights on building your business.
 Curious?
 Read 600+ past articles.